google/syzkaller/docs/syscall_descriptions.md

 Then `make generate` updates generated code and `make` rebuilds binaries.\
 Note: `make generate` does not require any kernel sources, native compilers, etc and is pure text processing.
+Note: `make generate` also updates the SYZ_REVISION under executor/defs.h, which is required for machine check while running syz-manager.
+This should be take care of especially if you are trying to rebase with your own change on syscall description.

 Note: _all_ generated files (`*.const`, `*.go`, `*.h`) are checked-in with the `*.txt` changes in the same commit.